Kimgeovedii/Kimgeovedii/README.md

 ---

 <div align="center">
-  <p>A dedicated <strong>Software Engineer</strong> with a strong focus on modern, responsive, and user-friendly front-end development using <strong>React.js</strong> and <strong>Next.js</strong>.
-I am also experienced in full-stack development with <strong>Laravel</strong> and <strong>Node.js</strong>.</p>
+  <p>A dedicated <strong>Software Engineer</strong> with a strong focus on modern, responsive, and user-friendly front-end development using <strong>React.js</strong> and <strong>Next.js</strong>. [cite_start]I am also experienced in full-stack development with <strong>Laravel</strong> and <strong>Node.js</strong>[cite: 12].</p>
 </div>

 ---

 ### 💻 About Me

-My work spans from building user interfaces to integrating back-end systems, with a focus on creating reusable components and writing clean code.
-I am also skilled in DevOps practices, including CI/CD and Docker, as well as server and GitHub repository management.
+[cite_start]My work spans from building user interfaces to integrating back-end systems, with a focus on creating reusable components and writing clean code[cite: 11]. [cite_start]I am also skilled in DevOps practices, including CI/CD and Docker, as well as server and GitHub repository management to support an efficient and structured development process[cite: 12].

-I have a proven track record of migrating systems from manual spreadsheets to API-based databases (MySQL) and developing data-driven dashboards using Looker Studio to support business decisions.
-My expertise also includes implementing **IT Governance based on COBIT 2019** to ensure system security and compliance.
+[cite_start]I have a proven track record of migrating systems from manual spreadsheets to API-based databases (MySQL) and developing data-driven dashboards using Looker Studio to support business decisions[cite: 13, 23, 24]. [cite_start]My expertise also includes implementing **IT Governance based on COBIT 2019** to ensure system security and compliance[cite: 14, 25].

-I believe that my blend of technical skills, comprehensive system understanding, and a keen eye for user experience allows me to be an adaptive, collaborative, and solution-oriented Software Engineer.
+[cite_start]I believe that my blend of technical skills, comprehensive system understanding, and a keen eye for user experience allows me to be an adaptive, collaborative, and solution-oriented Software Engineer[cite: 15].

 ---